 Jamie F. Chriqui is the Director of Policy Surveillance and Evaluation for the Health Policy Center within the Institute for Health Research and Policy and a Research Associate Professor in Political Science at the University of Illinois at Chicago.
 She has nearly 20 years of experience conducting public health policy research, evaluation, and analysis with an emphasis on obesity, substance abuse, tobacco control, and other chronic disease-related policy issues.
 Dr. Chriqui has led a number of efforts to develop quantitative measures of the extensiveness of state and local level public health policies.
 Her research interests focus on examining the impact of law and policy on practices, community environments and individual behaviors/attitudes.
 For the Bridging the Gap and ImpacTeen projects, she directs all state, local and school district obesity policy research as well as leads the state tobacco control policy research activities.
 As part of this work, she directs the Bridging the Gap annual nationwide evaluation of school district wellness policies as well as the ongoing annual surveillance of state taxes on sugar and artificially sweetened beverages, snacks, and restaurant sales.
 Previously, she led the state illicit drug law and substance abuse treatment policy research efforts for the project.
 Prior to joining UIC, Dr. Chriqui served as Technical Vice-President of the Center for Health Policy and Legislative Analysis at The MayaTech Corporation and previously, as a policy analyst at the National Institute on Drug Abuse.
 She holds a B.A. in Political Science from Barnard College, Columbia University; an M.H.S. in Health Policy from the Johns Hopkins University School of Hygiene and Public Health; and a Ph.D. in Policy Sciences (Health Policy concentration) from the University of Maryland, Baltimore County.

-Lisa Powell is a Senior Research Scientist in the Institute for Health Research and Policy and Research Professor in the Department of Economics at the University of Illinois at Chicago.
+Lisa Powell is Professor and Director in the Division Health Policy and Administration in the School of Public Health, the Director of the Illinois Prevention Research Center, and the Associate Director of the Health Policy Center in the Institute for Health Research at the University of Illinois at Chicago.
 Dr. Powell has extensive experience as an applied micro-economist in the empirical analysis of the effects of public policy on a series of behavioral outcomes.
-As Principal Investigator on a number of NIH funded projects and a member of the Bridging the Gap Research Team much of her current research is on assessing the importance of economic and environmental factors (such as food prices and taxes; access to food stores, eating places, and facilities for physical activity; and television food advertising exposure) on food consumption and physical activity behaviors and as determinants of body mass index and the prevalence of obesity.
-Dr. Powell’s research also examines school-level food and fitness policies and the association of school meal participation and children’s weight status.
-In other health-related work, Dr. Powell's work has examined the importance of peer and parental influences on teen smoking while other studies have highlighted the role of prices and public policies with regard to alcohol use among college students and educational and violence-related outcomes.
+Much of her current research is on assessing the importance of economic and environmental factors (such as food prices, sugar-sweetened beverage (SSB) and soda taxes; access to food stores, fast-food restaurants, other eating places, and facilities for physical activity; and, television food advertising exposure) on food consumption and physical activity behaviors and as determinants of body mass index and the prevalence of obesity, including related disparities.
+Her work has contributed to the policy debates on SSB taxes and child-directed marketing in the U.S. Dr. Powell’s research has been funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the U.S. Department of Agriculture, and the Robert Wood Johnson Foundation.
+Dr. Powell is the recipient of the 2013 University of Illinois at Chicago Researcher of the Year Award in the Social Sciences.

 Sandy Slater is a Senior Research Specialist in the Institute for Health Research and Policy and a Research Assistant Professor in the School of Public Health at the University of Illinois at Chicago.
 Dr. Slater specializes in community-based health research and is involved in numerous community-level studies designed to examine and reduce modifiable risk factors such as physical inactivity, obesity, and tobacco use.
 Currently, Dr. Slater conducts research aimed at understanding factors in the environment that provide opportunities and those that constrain the ability for children and adolescents to be physically active.
 Dr. Slater leads the BTG-COMP Physical Activity Built Environment work group, which involves investigating the impact of socioeconomic and other environmental factors on physical activity and obesity.
 Through Dr. Slater’s NIH-funded research, she is focusing on better understanding racial/ethnic and cultural differences in health behaviors.
 Specifically, her research activities focus on low income urban communities of color and rural populations; two special populations that research shows are at greatest risk of physical inactivity and high rates of obesity.
 Her research studies follow an overarching socio-ecological framework which postulates that changes in individual characteristics are affected not only by personal factors (e.g., age, gender, SES, race/ethnicity, genetic profile) but also by interactions with the larger social, cultural, and environmental contexts in which they live (e.g., family, school, community).
 This framework also accounts for environmental justice principles and deprivation amplification as they relate to the built environment, particularly in low-income minority communities.